University of Nebraska-Lincoln | Extension logo

 November: Prepare your mower for winter storage.
 Protect young trees & shrubs from rabbit, vole and deer damage.

 December: Enjoy a family visit to your local Christmas tree farm and cut down your own holiday tree this year.
-Enjoy the preserved fruits and vegetables harvested from your garden this summer and make plans for the 2010 growing season.
+Enjoy the preserved fruits and vegetables harvested from your garden this summer and make plans for next year's growing season.
 It will be here before you know it!